Sampling data in the graph

 By default, a script called 'Latest 500' is provided, which applies to a non-existent index called 'articles'.
 You can customize this script to apply it to your own data set.

 After the custom script is saved, it is available from the dropdown menu in the Sampling in the Graph Browser section of the Options tab.

 As a result of activating this script on the Options tab, users are prompted with a message when they try to import more than the specified number of records.

 Before you begin, ensure that:

-A saved search is available in the Dashboard app.
+An entity table or search is available in the Dashboard app.

 Go to the Management app and click Scripts.

 In the Edit Scripts screen, search for the example script called